cazino/pmonitor/README.txt

 Requirements:
- - Tested in python 3.4
+ - Tested in python 3.4, requires setuptools
  - gdb (we use gcore)

 Usage: